ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

 .. function:: psa_key_agreement_iop_get_num_ops

     .. summary::
-        Get the number of *ops* that an interruptible key agreement operation has taken so far.
+        Get the number of *ops* that an interruptible key-agreement operation has taken so far.

         .. versionadded:: 1.x

     .. param:: psa_key_agreement_iop_t * operation
-        The interruptible key agreement operation to inspect.
+        The interruptible key-agreement operation to inspect.

     .. return:: uint32_t
         Number of *ops* that the operation has taken so far.